Constellations (Miró): Creation

 Miró maintained a regular correspondence with his art dealer Pierre Matisse in New York, writing: "I've entirely resumed my regular life and am very satisfied with my work" (September 15, 1939); " I am now doing very elaborate paintings and feel I have reached a high degree of poetry - a product of the concentration made possible by the life we are living here."
 (January 12, 1940); "I am still working on the little paintings I hope I will be able to maintain the necessary spiritual tension until the end of the series.
 This long stay in the country has done me a world of good, this solitude has greatly enriched me."
 (April 14, 1940); "The countryside is marvelous here now: the apple trees are beginning to flower and the light is very soft" (May 2, 1940).

 Miró completed the tenth and last of the Constellations that he painted in France, the Acrobatic Dancers on 14 May 1940.
 The situation rapidly deteriorated as the Nazis overran the Low Countries earlier that month and were soon bombing Normandy.
 The family fled in haste leaving possessions behind, Pilar holding daughter Dolores by the hand, and Miró with a portfolio including ten Constellations and the blank sheets of paper that he hoped to finish the series on under his arm.
-They made their way to Dieppe, Rouen, and Paris for a few days, where he briefly considered going to the USA with Josep Lluís Sert before boarding a train south, joining a massive exodus southward.
+They made their way to Dieppe, Rouen, and Paris for a few days, where he briefly considered going to the US with Josep Lluís Sert before boarding a train south, joining a massive exodus southward.
 By June 1 they were near the Spanish border in Perpignan, France.
 After a week in Perpignan, they obtained a Spanish visa.
-A letter to Matisse from June 6, 1940 states:
+A letter to Matisse from June 6, 1940, states: